JUMP TO:

 Even more, here’s all the parameters you can pass in the URL currently/today, if you want:

 That last one is notable, it lets you create a route automatically from the user’s start location, to a given point.
-Akin to basically giving out the start location of a route/meeting point, and then people can simply save/sync that to get to the start (e.g. for a group ride).
+Akin to basically giving out the start location of a route/meeting point, and then people can simply save/sync that to get to the start (e.g., for a group ride).
 Super cool.
-Here’s an example using the ferry terminal in Barcelona as an example (where you’d board the boat to some see me in Mallorca).
+Here’s an example using the ferry terminal in Barcelona as an example (where you’d board the boat to come see me in Mallorca).

 Wrap-Up: